 - April and August sanitary drives across Australia

-You can now donate female sanitary products to any White Lady funeral home in Australia and we will in turn distribute your donations to Share the Dignity.
+You can donate female sanitary products to select White Lady funeral homes in Australia and we will in turn distribute your donations to Share the Dignity.

 - The #itsinthebag Christmas appeal in November